swiss-seismological-service/scrtdd/README.md

 * Use the multi-event relocation feature to prepare a background catalog

-* Create a `scrtdd` profile (e.g. use `scconfig` GUI), set the profile background catalog and add the profile to the list of active real-time profiles (`activeProfiles` parameter).
-The default profile parameter values are meant to be a good starting choice, so there is no need to tweak them except for `doubleDifferenceObservations.maxNumNeigh` (set it to 40 or a multiple of 8).
-Also it is a good choice to configure a custom velocity model (`solver.travelTimeTable`)
+* Create a `scrtdd` profile or use the same profile used for generating the background catalog, then set the profile background catalog and add the profile to the list of active real-time profiles (`activeProfiles` parameter).
+The default profile parameter values are meant to be a good starting choice, so there is no need to tweak them heavily.
+However it is a good choice to configure a custom velocity model (`solver.travelTimeTable`)

 * Make sure to read "Avoiding Relocation Loops" paragraph to avoid a potential issue

-* Make sure to read "Waveform data and recordStream configuration" to avoid `scrtdd` getting stuck when reading waveforms from seedlink

 * Enable and start `scrtdd` (`seiscomp enable scrtdd`, `seiscomp start scrtdd`)

 ### The long story

+To enable the real-time processing a profile should be created and enabled by including it in `scrtdd.activeProfiles` option.

 In real-time processing `scrtdd` relocates new origins, one a time as they occur, against a background catalog of high quality events.
 Those high quality events can be generate via multi-event relocation, which has already been covered in the previous sections.

-To enable the real-time processing a profile should be created and enabled by including it in `scrtdd.activeProfiles` option.
-Note: we might want to copy the waveform cache folder from the background catalog profile to the new real-time profile in order to avoid re-downloading all the catalog waveforms (see the `Waveforms data caching` paragraph for more details).
+Real time relocation uses the same configuration we have seen in full catalog relocation, but real time relocation is done in two steps:

+**Step 1**: location refinement.
+In this step `scrtdd` performs a preliminary relocation of the origin where the differential travel times in the double-difference system are derived from the pick times.

+**Step 2**: the refined location computed in the previous step is used as starting location to perform a more precise relocation using cross-correlation to refine the differential travel times.
+If step1 fails, step2 is attempted anyway.

+If step2 completes successfully the relocated origin is sent to the messaging system.

 ### 2.1.
 Selecting a background catalog from existing origins